stinkyfi/Trick-o-Treat/README.md

 The odds of minting a Trick (1/5)
 <br>

-The odds that the mint gets elevated to Rare Treat (1/15)<br>
+The odds that the Treat gets elevated to Rare Treat (1/15)<br>
-The odds that the mint gets elevated to Rare Trick (1/25)
+The odds that the Trick gets elevated to Rare Trick (1/25)
 <br>

-The odds that the rare mint gets elevated to Legendary Treat are (1/10) <br>
+The odds that the Rare Treat gets elevated to Legendary Treat are (1/10) <br>
-The odds that the rare mint gets elevated to Legendary Trick are (1/20)
+The odds that the Rare Trick gets elevated to Legendary Trick are (1/20)

 ## Utility
 If you are lucky enough to mint a Legendary Trick, you can expect to receive a gift from Santa in December.<br>